davidselassie/yelp-friday-shots/README.md

 -----
 1. The competition begins every Friday at 5:30pm.
 1. Anyone in the office at the time of the competition can participate.
+1. No shooter may claim a gun or dart -- all equipment (including personal equipment) must be available to all shooters.
 1. Each participant gets to take one shot after paying the $1 entry fee.
 All fees must be paid prior to the first shot.
 1. All shooters who hit the bell will split the pot.